It's Rush Limbaugh, this, the Excellence in Broadcasting Network.

 This guy is destroying the USA.

-You know, let Obama do this, and if it works out, more power to him, and uh we become France.
+You know, let Obama do this, and if it works out, more power to him, and we become France.

-Let the American people see what pure radical leftism will do to a country if it has a chance to govern it.
+It'll let the American people see what pure radical leftism will do to a country if it has a chance to govern it.

-Oh no, it took me about five years to convert him.
+No, no, it took me about five years to convert him.

-How can you vote Republican?
+How can you vote Republican after he voted for Obama?

 But the tipping point was Obama.

-People are losing their houses, jobs, and this guy wants health care and to socialize America.
+That sent him right over the edge after he saw people are losing their houses, jobs, and this guy wants health care and to socialize America.

 Yeah.

-Bill in uh in Waco, Texas.
+Bill in Waco, Texas.

 Welcome, sir.